handav/itp_fall_2018/classes/Class_3/README.md

 # Installation and Downloads

-We will help you with any difficulties during this section.

-## 1) Download this repo
+## 1) Download this code

-Click on the green 'clone or download' button.
+If you want to download the whole repo, click on the green 'clone or download' button.
 To clone using terminal, type:

 `git clone https://github.com/handav/workshop.git`